kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 They look at your shoes instead of their own.
 (Badum-Tss!)

 Despite these changes, we saw increasing amounts of women doing computing degrees until the mid-80s.
-And so the mystery remains: what happened in the 80s that was so much worse than beard-growing, sandal-having, people hating personalities?
+And so the mystery remains: what happened in the 80s that was so much worse than beard-growing, sandal-having, people-hating personalities?

 ### What happened in the 1980s?
 ![Apple Introduction](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/apple-ad-1.png)